Charles Melville Hays: Transcontinental Railway

 At the time, the western prairies were being rapidly settled.
 Hays wanted to capitalize on the trend by constructing a transcontinental railroad, within the borders of Canada, to run 3,600 miles from Moncton, New Brunswick, to Prince Rupert, British Columbia.
 In 1900, he introduced a proposal to extend the lines of the Grand Trunk Western, an American subsidiary, from Chicago to Winnipeg, "and thence to the Pacific."
 However, he was turned down by the railroad's directors in London.
 Later that year, Hays left GTR to work for Southern Pacific, but a change in ownership there lead to his resignation.
 He returned to the GTR to find that the president, Sir Charles Rivers Wilson, had convinced the board of directors to pursue the transcontinental railway.
 Meanwhile, the government, under Sir Wilfrid Laurier, had also decided to back the project.
 Plans to construct the transcontinental line were announced on November 24, 1902.

-Hays' plan involved the creation of a subsidiary line from Winnipeg to Prince Rupert, with the government building the line from New Brunswick to Winnipeg.
-The cabinet became weary of Hays' demands for subsidies, but after negotiations between the government and Hays, aided by the railroad's president Rivers Wilson, the National Transcontinental Railway Act was passed in 1903.
+Hays's plan involved the creation of a subsidiary line from Winnipeg to Prince Rupert, with the government building the line from New Brunswick to Winnipeg.
+The cabinet became weary of Hays's demands for subsidies, but after negotiations between the government and Hays, aided by the railroad's president Rivers Wilson, the National Transcontinental Railway Act was passed in 1903.
 It enabled the incorporation of the Grand Trunk Pacific Railway (GTP).
 The government's portion of the line would be called the National Transcontinental Railway (NTR).

-There were problems with some of Hays' policies regarding the GTP.
+There were problems with some of Hays's policies regarding the GTP.